Vinay-Samrat/Quiz-App/README.md

 ## Features Added

 1. Added Previous and Next Button
-2. Answer selection by candidate
+2. Answer selection by candidate himself/herself
+3. Shuffling of questions as been added once quiz is completed.
-3. Summary of the score points in last page of the apllication once questions are answered.
+4. Summary of the score points can be viewed in last page of the aplication once questions are answered.
-4. Coding is re-usable for future requirements
+5. Coding is re-usable for future requirements

 ## Installation